IesTim/chess-notes/Openings/London.md

 1. d4 d5 2.
 Bf4 Nc6 3. e3 e6 4.
 Nf3 Bd6 5.
 Bg3 Bxg3 6. hxg3 *
 ```

 This allows us to open the h file.
-This can lead to some devious attacks.
+This can lead to attacks.

 ## 2. Variations that black can play
 ## 3. Opposite castle attacking ideas